 Onto the steps!
 The route can be a little confusing as there are a few different ways to make the circuit and, at several points, there are cutoffs to a nearby road.
 Somewhere between Temples #4 and #5, even with my map, I got a little lost.
 The signs are... not great.

 Luckily, there were several groups of Balinese pilgrims there also doing the full circuit and I fell into line behind a group from the Kuta area.
 At Temple #5 they took pity on me and adopted me into their group.
 I was grateful but, keeping the warnings of the man at the gate in my head, I felt like I should keep my distance.
 Instead, at the next temple, they asked me to sit with them and watch the ceremony.
 The humbling continued as I learned about the Hindu pujas that bring in all senses - incense, bell ringing, chanting, food offerings, and more.

 And of course, once you’ve made it up those 1700 steps, you have to go back down.
-You don’t need to retrace your steps, there are turnoffs to shorten the route.
-But even a fraction of the steps were a lot for my ankles and knees.
-I cheerfully handed over my money to a scooter driver to take me back down the paved ½ mile of road to the entrance.
+You don’t need to retrace your steps, luckily, there are turnoffs to shorten the route back to the base.
+But even a fraction of the uneven, slippery steps were a lot for my ankles and knees.
+Once I made it to the end of the steps, I cheerfully handed over my money to a scooter driver to take me back down the paved ½ mile of road to the entrance.

 A word on supplies - there are a few stands along the route that offer up water, soda, chocolates, and other snacks.
 There are also a few outhouse-style toilets by a few of the larger temples en route, which will cost you to use.